-Recent examples of successful projects completed include the refurbishment of the Balgo Police Station completed in May 2016 and upgrades to the Woolah Community Centre completed in July 2016.
-MGCBM also recently secured a contract through the Department of Housing’s Social Housing Initiative Program for the construction of two houses on Carbeen Street in Kununurra.
+Other recent examples of successful projects completed by MGCBM include the refurbishment of the Balgo Police Station completed in May 2016 and upgrades to the Woolah Community Centre completed in July 2016.

 MGCBM was awarded Aboriginal Business of the year as part of the 2016 East Kimberley Small Business Awards and was also nominated as a finalist in the 2016 Western Australian Regional Small Business Awards.